“Knuckling” - Understanding Leg Issues in Doberman Puppies: Carpal Laxity Syndrome

 As a Doberman enthusiast and responsible puppy parent, it’s important to be aware of various health conditions that can affect our furry friends.
-One such condition that can cause concern is Carpal Laxity Syndrome (CLS), often loosely called knuckling.
-Understanding this condition, its causes, symptoms, and treatments can help you provide the best care for your growing puppy.
+One such condition that can cause concern is Carpal Laxity Syndrome (CLS), often loosely referred to as knuckling.
+Understanding this condition, its potential contributing variables, symptoms, and treatments can help you provide the best care for your growing puppy.

 A Personal Story